isomerpages/imda-itsc/_who-we-are/1d-itsc-technical-committees.md

 On international standards work, these overseas organisations can provide technical inputs but cannot represent Singapore’s view in overseas forums.

-c.
-Overseas bodies not registered locally can only participate as co-opted member to contribute their expertise in the TC.
+(c) Overseas bodies not registered locally can only participate as co-opted member to contribute their expertise in the TC.
 Co-opted members shall have not voting rights.

-d.
-Specialist expertise may be co-opted by a TC.
+(d) Specialist expertise may be co-opted by a TC.
 The period of membership shall be for the duration of a particular project.
 After this period, they shall cease to be part of the TC.
 Co-opted members shall have no voting rights.

-e.
-All TC members shall meet the following criteria:
+(e) All TC members shall meet the following criteria:

 i.
 Be willing and able to commit resources to actively participate in the TC.

 ii.
 His/her presence will not create an imbalance of interests within the committee.

-f.
-For efficiency, technical discussions and consensus building, the TC should keep the size of the TC to a manageable size of up to 15-20 organisational and/or individual members.
+(f) For efficiency, technical discussions and consensus building, the TC should keep the size of the TC to a manageable size of up to 15-20 organisational and/or individual members.

-g.
-The TC is to appoint a TC Secretary from among its members to assist in the administrative management of the TC.
+(g) The TC is to appoint a TC Secretary from among its members to assist in the administrative management of the TC.

 ### The Responsibilities of a TC